Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 Looking down on the Sunken Inisheer Catholic Church, Ireland

-St. Cavan’s Church – also known as St. Kevin’s Church or Teampall Chaomhan in Irish – is the most interesting Inisheer church to visit.
+St. Cavan’s Church – also known as St. Kevin’s or Teampall Chaomhan in Irish – is the most interesting Inisheer church to visit.

 Now excavated, descending into the roofless church and walking through it is one of the top Inisheer activities.

-To visit the church, make your way to the hillside Inisheer cemetery – and you will find the church sunken in the earth and surrounded by gravestones.
 St. Cavan – the patron saint of Inisheer and for whom the church is named – is interred at the cemetery in the half-buried hut.

 #6 Stroll along the Inisheer Beach